-What you need to know about relocating to Qatar
+What to Know Before Relocating to Qatar

 Qatar’s Hamad International Airport (formally Doha International airport) welcomes an estimated 500 expats per week making the country extremely multi-cultural and diverse.
-Relocating to Qatar – or any country in the Middle East - can seem like an extremely daunting prospect, so to help you with your decision here’s what you need to know about relocating to Qatar.
+Relocating to Qatar – or any country in the Middle East - can seem like a daunting prospect, so to help you with your decision here’s what you need to know about relocating to Qatar.

 Work Residence Permit (Work Visa)